-Datactics officially opens their second Belfast based office, celebrating local partnerships.
+Datactics officially opens second Belfast-based office, celebrating local partnerships.

-Following from a major £1.2m investment, we are pleased to unveil the opening of our second office in Belfast City Centre as part of recent growth and expansion for the company.
+Following news of a major £1.2m investment, we are pleased to unveil the opening of our second office in Belfast City Centre as part of recent growth and expansion for the company.

 Officially opening the office was Suzanne Wylie, Belfast City Council CEO.